atenolol

 (ENDO 2025)

-- "TSH was then found to be consistently suppressed, even with weaning levothyroxine completely off...The patient was started on Methimazole for the treatment of GD and Atenolol for symptomatic management which helped improve symptoms...The patient was seen by an Oculoplastic specialist who started the patient on Teprotumumab for the treatment of severe thyroid eye disease...
+- "After the initial diagnosis of hypothyroidism, the patient remained on levothyroxine for around 8 years...The patient was started on Methimazole for the treatment of GD and Atenolol for symptomatic management which helped improve symptoms...The patient was seen by an Oculoplastic specialist who started the patient on Teprotumumab for the treatment of severe thyroid eye disease...
 Autoimmune thyroid disorder is a spectrum with its dynamic nature stemming from the delicate balance of different characteristic antibodies.
 This case is a cardinal reminder of this, and it documents the rare but possible phenomenon of transitioning from a diagnosis of HT to GD.
 Furthermore, it underscores the importance of the close monitoring of thyroid studies and antibody profiles in patients with an autoimmune thyroid disease."

 Endocrine Disorders • Grave’s Disease • Immunology • Ophthalmology • Thyroid Eye Disease